Gunmetal

-Gun metal, also known as red brass in the United States, is a type of bronze; an alloy of copper, tin and zinc.
-Proportions vary but 88% copper, 8–10% tin, and 2–4% zinc is an approximation.
-Originally used chiefly for making guns, it has largely been replaced by steel for that purpose.
-Gunmetal, which casts and machines well and is resistant to corrosion from steam and salt water, is used to make steam and hydraulic castings, valves, gears, statues and various small objects, such as buttons.
+Gunmetal, also known as red brass in the United States, is a type of bronze – an alloy of copper, tin, and zinc.
+Proportions vary, but 88% copper, 8–10% tin, and 2–4% zinc is an approximation.
+Originally used mainly for making guns, it has largely been replaced by steel for that purpose.
+Gunmetal casts and machines well, and is resistant to corrosion from steam and salt water.
+It is used to make steam and hydraulic castings, valves, gears, statues, and various small objects, such as buttons.
 It has a tensile strength of 221 MPa to 310 MPa, a specific gravity of 8.7, a Brinell hardness of 65 to 74, and a melting point of around 1,000 degrees Celsius.